danishpeer/Aora-app/README.md

-# Welcome to your Aora AI video sharing app
+# Welcome to Aora AI video sharing app

 This is an [Expo](https://expo.dev) project